Visiting Zion in March

 The Zion-Mt.
 Carmel Tunnel has windows, which enable travelers to glimpse the outside world while passing through it — but there are no bicycles and no stopping permitted in the tunnel.

-Many other animals live in Zion National Park or can be seen along the Zion Canyon Scenic Drive (deer, bighorn sheep, and birds).
+Early March is a great time to drive your own personal vehicle through the Zion Canyon (before the shuttle has started its service) Many animals live in Zion National Park or can be seen along the Zion Canyon Scenic Drive (deer, bighorn sheep, and birds).

-From March through late November, access to the Zion Canyon Scenic Drive is by shuttle bus only.
+From late March through late November, access to the Zion Canyon Scenic Drive is by shuttle bus only.
 Private vehicles are allowed to access the Scenic Drive only when the Shuttle System is not in operation.
+Check the schedule here

 Is There Any Camping in Zion Canyon?

-No. Closest camping is available in Watchman and South campgrounds, located near the south entrance.
+Yes, the closest camping available is in Watchman and South campgrounds, located near the south entrance.

 How Much Does it Cost to Visit Zion National Park?

-Planning a trip to Zion National Park can be an exciting experience–but it can also be expensive!
+Planning a trip to Zion National Park can be an exciting experience–but it can also be expensive if you’re staying in a hotel and eating out!
 The good news is that the cost varies depending on what you want to do while there.
-If all you want to do is drive through the park without doing any activities, then it’s free!
+If all you want to do is drive through the park without doing any activities, then all you need is a National Parks Pass.